top of page

 The Five Elements are perhaps the most fundamental principle of Feng Shui.
 Rooted in the belief that the world is composed of five core elements, this theory provides insights into the movement and balance of energy, or Qi, within a space or within our selves.

 In this post we'll delve into this fascinating teaching of Feng Shui and explore how it can bring balance, harmony and vitality to your surroundings.
+This guide will help you spot which ones are showing up in your space, and which ones your space might be craving more of.

 Wind-Water